taahamahdi/i18n-ai-translate/README.md

   -l, --languages [language codes...]
-Pass a list of languages to translate to -p, --templated-string-prefix <prefix>     Prefix for templated strings (default: "{{") -s, --templated-string-suffix <suffix>     Suffix for templated strings (default: "}}") -h, --help                                 display help for command
+Pass a list of languages to translate to -p, --templated-string-prefix <prefix>     Prefix for templated strings (default: "{{") -s, --templated-string-suffix <suffix>     Suffix for templated strings (default: "}}") -k, --api-key                              Gemini API key --ensure-changed-translation               Each generated translation key must differ from the input (for keys longer than 4) (default: false)
+  --verbose                                  Print logs about progress (default: false) -h, --help                                 display help for command
 ```